 1) Showcase your company values

 Organizations should make company values visible for employees and customers to see.
 Remember that company values are the guiding beliefs of a company; you don’t want company values to get lost or forgotten during the day-to-day operations of the company.
-Having the values listed on the company website is a start, but organizations can also integrate company values into performance management processes.
-Some examples of integrating company values into employee’s day-to-day include tying the company values into feedback or recognition programs (see point 5 for more information).
+Having the values listed on the company website is a start, but organizations should also integrate company values into performance management processes.
+Some examples of integrating company values into employee’s day-to-day include tying the company values into feedback or recognition programs (see point 4 for more information).